-- D. The teacher's draft SLO is due the 4th Wednesday of October. - E. All SLOs must be approved by the evaluator and finalized by the first Friday in November. - F. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Board's Deputy Superintendent, who will consider comparable SLO targets system-wide in rendering a decision. - 2) Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation. - A. The attributable students for student growth objectives/targets will not include: - i. students who were not enrolled in the educator's classroom by the First Friday in October or - ii. any student who is absent 15% of the days within the measured growth period.
+- D. The teacher's draft SLO is due the 4th Wednesday of October. - E. All SLOs must be approved by the evaluator and finalized by the first Friday in November. - F. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Board's Deputy Superintendent, who will consider comparable SLO targets system-wide in rendering a decision. - 2) Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation.
+Progress toward the established target will be factored into the point values assigned toward each SLO. - A. The attributable students for student growth objectives/targets will not include: - i. students who were not enrolled in the educator's classroom by the First Friday in October or - ii. any student who is absent 10% of the days within the measured growth period or